 Ayurvedic medicine has been around for thousands of years and their holistic approach to health care and use of plants and herbs has shown results.
 Different studies have proven the medicinal uses of herbal remedies in hair care as is the case of ginseng (hair strengthening), amla (hair growth promotion), fenugreek (hair growth promotion and hair loss prevention).

 An easy way to use these is to make an oil infusion and then gently massage the oil on the scalp.
-Take your chosen herb, seed or powder (you can choose more than one), place it in a container, pour your favourite vegetable oil(s) over it, let the mixture sit for two weeks and use it (you can also use the oil infusion as your pre-poo or your hair sealer).
+Take your chosen herb, seed or powder (you can choose more than one), place it in a container, pour your favourite vegetable oil(s) over it, let the mixture sit for two weeks and use it (you can also use the oil infusion as your pre-poo).